pytools4dart/pytools4dart/README.md

 ###### Using DART - trees

 It is possible to add trees to a simulation based on a trees.txt file.
-The 'addtrees' method reads a trees.txt file into a panda Dataframe which can then be interacted with directly through the self.trees variable.
+The 'addtrees' method reads a trees.txt file into a pandas Dataframe which can then be interacted with directly through the self.trees variable.

 Upon launching of the simulation (or writing of all xmls), this variable is